LaraibJafrii/LaraibJafrii/README.md

 ## Hello there 👋

-### A Data Scientist by day ☼ and a Software Developer by night ☾
+### A Data Scientist by day ☼ and a Trader by night ☾

 Busy Collecting Data <br>
 Host/Organizer of Data Science Meetups